Isn’t Even My Final Form

 “Going forward, the lion’s share of the pages will be dedicated to the magazine’s research section—rigorous investigations that have always been at HOLO’s heart.”

 HOLO 3 will follow in that same tradition.
 But it will also break new ground—it has to.
-Similar to how the first issue filled a void in the blog and publishing sphere, the next one will have to identify what is missing in these tumultuous times.
+Similar to how the first issue filled a void in the blog and publishing sphere, the next one will have to speak to current needs.
 HOLO 2.5—this website—is an important step in that direction (read more about our online publishing intentions here).
 It’s the online home we long felt HOLO needed, and a framework that will help us situate and evolve the printed magazine.

 Going forward, HOLO will be published annually, synthesizing a year’s worth of observations into a timely theme.
 Hence, the lion’s share of pages will be dedicated to the magazine’s research section—rigorous investigations that have always been at HOLO’s heart.
 Other sections will become more dynamic and move faster as we reimagine them on this site: Stream, the magazine’s year-in-review fold-out timeline, has already become a living archive; Encounters, our signature series of long-form interviews, will follow soon.
 This diversification of our editorial activities—sustained focus on the one hand, agility and nimbleness on the other—will allow us to bring you more content more frequently.
 Most importantly, it will make HOLO a better magazine.